Lenten Rose Helleborus orientalis

 - Flower Description:

-- Beautiful harbingers of spring, with interesting, nodding solitary winter flowers, 2.5" wide and saucer shaped.
-A stalked cyme or panicle, terminal, bracteated, often nodding; bracts gigantic, leaf-like, dark green, entire to sparsely toothed, +/- lobed.
-1-many, usually greenish, tinted gold or brown, pink or purple, cup or bowl-shaped, nodding, 3-4" dia; sepals 5, showy, pigmented, broadly ovate-elliptic; inner petal segments numerous, consisting of tubular nectaries, green to greenish-yellow, ephemeral; stamens numerous, anther yellow.
+- Beautiful harbingers of spring, with interesting, nodding solitary winter flowers, and saucer-shaped.
+A stalked cyme or panicle, terminal, bracteate, often nodding; bracts gigantic, leaf-like, dark green, entire to sparsely toothed, +/- lobed.
+1-many, usually greenish, tinted gold or brown, pink or purple, cup or bowl-shaped, nodding, 3-4 inches in diameter; sepals 5, showy, pigmented, broadly ovate-elliptic; inner petal segments numerous, consisting of tubular nectaries, green to greenish-yellow, ephemeral; stamens numerous, anther yellow.

 -